 Failure to correctly configure the real servers default gateway is the most common problem in NAT configurations.
-Please refer to the administration manual for more details.
+Please refer to: Advanced NAT considerations in the administration manual.

-Real server configuration for DR mode (Linux)
+Real server (back-end) configuration for DR mode (Linux)

 If you are using a one-arm DR load balancing method each web server requires the ARP problem to be handled.
 Every real server must be configured to respond to the VIP address as well as the RIP address.
 This is because in DR mode load balanced traffic arrives on the VIP address but the load balancer health checks are on the real server's IP address.